MichelleCar/Credit-Risk-Classification/README.md

 * Healthy Loans
 * High-risk Loans

+We will determine the best model by using Logistic Regression with:
+* Our original dataset, and
+* A resampled dataset

+The f
 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 * Describe the stages of the machine learning process you went through as part of this analysis.
 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any resampling method).